opendocsg/slw-judgments-backfill/2014_SGHC_141/report.md

 47     Chan J also considered two cases where costs on an indemnity basis were sought but not awarded, namely (at [31]):

- (a) Heng Holdings SEA (Pte) Ltd v Tomongo Shipping Co Ltd [1997] 2 SLR(R) 813, where there was material non-disclosure of facts; and
+ (a) Heng Holdings SEA (Pte) Ltd v Tomongo Shipping Co Ltd <span class="citation">[1997] 2 SLR(R) 813</span>, where there was material non-disclosure of facts; and

- (b) Ng Eng Ghee v Mamata Kapildev Dave [2009] 4 SLR(R) 155, where there were allegations that the party had suppressed information and conducted strata titles board proceedings in an unjustifiably adversarial manner.
+ (b) Ng Eng Ghee v Mamata Kapildev Dave <span class="citation">[2009] 4 SLR(R) 155</span>, where there were allegations that the party had suppressed information and conducted strata titles board proceedings in an unjustifiably adversarial manner.

 48     Having done so, Chan J went on to assess the facts in the case before him and held that the matters alleged “did not evince such a degree of dishonesty, impropriety or abuse of judicial process to warrant a departure from the usual basis of costs” (at [32]).
 For completeness, I should add that in _RTC_ , the plaintiff was alleged to have engaged in speculative litigation and not acted _bona fide_ because, among other things, they relied on inadmissible documents and attempted to embarrass the defendant by including criminal allegations in the statement of claim (at [32]).
 Even so, Chan J did not think that it was sufficient to warrant costs on an indemnity basis.
-At this juncture, it is apposite to recall the observation by Vinodh Coomaraswamy J in _Tan Chin Yew Joseph v Saxo Capital Markets Pte Ltd_ [2013] SGHC 274 that “[t]he burden on a party who seeks an order for indemnity costs as a matter of discretion is therefore a high one” (at [97]).
+At this juncture, it is apposite to recall the observation by Vinodh Coomaraswamy J in _Tan Chin Yew Joseph v Saxo Capital Markets Pte Ltd_ <span class="citation">[2013] SGHC 274</span> that “[t]he burden on a party who seeks an order for indemnity costs as a matter of discretion is therefore a high one” (at [97]).

 49     I should point out that, like in the present case, the court in _RTC_ (as well as _Breen_ and _DB Trustees_ ) was faced with the issue of whether costs on an indemnity basis should be ordered against a non-party.